amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

             self.firstImage.emit(title, name, self.curr_index, w, h, total)
 ```

-*Snippet 45 - We create a signal firstName then we emit it with the values we want.
-Signals can be handled from within QML*
+*Snippet 45 - We create a signal `firstName` then we `emit` it with the values we want.
+The The emitted signals will be handled from within QML*

 > main.qml